getdozer/dozer-docs/docs/configuration/other.md

 # Other Settings

 ## API Configuration
 The `api` section of the Dozer configuration specifies how different types of APIs are set up and interact with other services.
 This section is organized into three main blocks, each corresponding to a specific type of API: `rest`, `grpc`, and `app_grpc`.
 Additionally, there's a `api_security` block which designates the security type to be applied across these API interfaces.
+You can also configure the maximum number of records returned from queries using the `default_max_records_num` parameter.

 Here's a summarized view of the configuration structure: